browserengineering/book/book/animations.md

 [here](examples/example13-opacity-animation.html) and
 [here](examples/example13-width-animation.html).

-*Overlap testing w/transform animations*: As mentioned in a footnote, our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
+*Overlap testing w/transform animations*: (If you've already done the transform animations exercise.)
+Our browser currently does not overlap test correctly in the presence of transform animations that cause overlap to come and go.
 First create a demo that exhibits the bug, and then fix it.
 One way to fix it is to enter "assume